git-moss/DrivenByMossWiki/Ableton-Push-I-&-II-Changes.md

 * New: Drawing of Push 2 display is now fully integrated.
 No external application is needed anymore.
 * New: Devices display an icon
 * New: Clip mode has the option to display a piano roll.
+* New: The new session mode can display the names of scenes and clips.

 #9.31
 * Fixed: Add Device button did not work (regression in 9.30).